 This topic is especially relevant for Costa Rica (given its current economic situation) at least because of two reasons.
-First, during the last two decades, the Central Bank (BCCR for its acronym in Spanish) has actively pursued higher independence and has taken measures to achieve low and stable price levels in coherence to its intentions of adopting an inflation target monetary regime.
+First, during the last two decades, the Central Bank, BCCR, has actively pursued higher independence and has taken measures to achieve low and stable price levels in coherence to its intentions of adopting an inflation target monetary regime.